The Sustainability Art Prize

 Sustainability Art Prize regulations

-- Entrants have to be current students at the Cambridge School of Art, Anglia Ruskin University
+- Entrants have to be current students at Cambridge School of Art, Anglia Ruskin University.

-- Each entry can vary from 1 to 3 items
+- Each entry can vary from one to three items.

 - Selected entries will be displayed in the Ruskin Gallery.

-- Video entries can use up to 2 screens.
-If using 2 screens, students are encouraged to create work with an element of interplay or interactivity between screens
+- Video entries can use up to two screens.
+If using two screens, students are encouraged to create work with an element of interplay or interactivity between screens.

 - Entries can be individual or collaborative.
 Each student or group can only submit one entry.
 Students submitting as part of a collaborative group cannot submit an individual entry.